drinkataco/gatsby-typescript-scratch-boilerplate/README.md

 ## Preview

-You can preview the gatsby starter at the following link: [gatsby-typescript-scratch-boilerplate.proj.shw.al](https://gatsby-typescript-scratch-boilerplate.proj.shw.al/)
+You can preview the gatsby starter at the following link: [gatsby-typescript-scratch-boilerplate.proj.shw.al](https://gatsby-typescript-scratch-boilerplate.proj.shw.al/).

+This preview was generated using the [cdk-static-site](https://github.com/drinkataco/cdk-static-site) geneator.
+Check it out!